Directed by: M. Night Shyamalan || Produced by: M. Night Shyamalan, Frank Marshall, Kathleen Kennedy, Sam Mercer

 All in all, Shyamalan’s visuals and production design cannot be criticized in Signs, as the film looks, sounds, and feels as thrilling as anything the man has produced over his roller-coaster of a career.
 I would go so far as to call Signs his best directorial effort yet, if not his best screenplay; then again, Signs portrays so many likable, memorable characters in such tense, creative situations without pandering to a convenient ending nor depending on a narrative twist.
 Perhaps the most shocking thing about Signs‘ script is how it has no plot twist, at least in the traditional Sixth Sense (pun intended).
 The reality of the movie’s covert alien invaders is the most startling “reveal,” if one can even call it that, but this information is relayed to the audience in such a casual, straightforward manner that it feels more X-Files (1993-2002, 2016, 2018) than Alien (1979), let alone Independence Day (1996).

 One final aspect of the film worth complementing is James Newton Howard’s score.
 The textured, non-melodic, background function of modern film scores has been explained by numerous critics before me, but Signs being produced around the tail-end of the analog film era may explain its soundtrack’s unforgettable presence.
 Both its main theme and climatic resolution, “The Hand of Fate,” are standout tracks that transform the emotion within each scene.
-I get chills numerous times throughout the movie whenever its principle melodies creep into the foreground, accentuating the narrative on-screen with purpose and precision.
+I get chills numerous times throughout the movie whenever its principal melodies creep into the foreground, accentuating the narrative on-screen with purpose and precision.

 Signs is perhaps best summarized as M. Night Shyamalan’s least ambitious but most consistent thriller.
 It’s my personal favorite work of his for its confident, grounded approach to a classical science-fiction premise, a global extraterrestrial invasion, encapsulated in the auteur’s signature thriller style and commitment to visual suspense.
 Its few goofy sequences should undercut its tense, emotional narrative, but they don’t thanks to the film’s organic sense of humor, great cast, and unforgettable soundtrack.
 Signs is so composed in its blocking, restrained special FX, and creepy lighting that it will make a believer out of any viewer who gives the film a chance on its own terms.
 Whether you’re the type of cinephile who sees miracles or only believes in coincidence, Signs has more than enough cinematic merit to win you over.